-In overall terms, our Fund for Future Appropriations decreased in 2020 by £686,527 (2019: increase by £251,832) but as noted previously our capital resources were well in excess of the regulatory requirements.
+In overall terms, our Fund for Future Appropriations fell marginally from 16.67% of the with profits fund to 16.22% but as noted previously our capital resources are in excess of the regulatory requirements.

 The Board, after taking into account recommendations from the Appropriate Actuary, has ensured that policyholders receive their 'fair share' of the profits made by the Society over the term of their investment via the Asset Share calculation process.